 The Admissions Committee carefully examines all parts of the application.
 The committee reads all files thoroughly and considers each application on an individual basis.
 All committee decisions are final.
 Interviews will be conducted at our discretion.
 We will contact the applicant if the Admissions Committee feels that an interview is necessary.

 Applicants are encouraged to submit their applications as early as possible.
-Applications must be received before May 1, to begin study in August of the same year.
+Applications must be received before August 10, to begin study in early September of the same year.
 Late applications may be accepted if space is available.

 Application Procedure | 申请程序